Only available to Young People with an Educational Health Care Plan.

 Community Inclusion

-Our learners will be given the opportunity and encouraged to help our existing volunteers at Pontefract Collieries FC.
-The volunteers look to help others in many ways through football and the various community initiatives ran at the ground.
+Learners are also encouraged to support existing volunteers at Pontefract Collieries FC, where they can help others through football and a range of community initiatives delivered at the ground.

 Good Health